What is a Messianic Believer?

 If Messianic Jews were any other people group, living anywhere else in the world, they clearly would be called Evangelical Christians.
 However, in Israel, the prevailing view especially among Orthodox Jews is that either you are a Jew or you are a Christian, but you cannot be both.
 In other words, for Jews, Christians are defined as Gentiles (non-Jews).
 Nevertheless, within this prevailing cultural and religious view, Messianic Jews seek to maintain their genuine Jewish identity while at the same time professing biblical faith in Jesus.
 Therefore, for Messianic Jews to call themselves “Christians” would only further complicate and confuse the situation in Israel.
 Even though Messianic Jews prefer not to be labeled as Gentile Christians, they are our brothers and sisters in Jesus.

-During my visit to Israel, I asked almost all of our Messianic ministry partners what was the most important thing that American Christians should understand about their Messianic brothers and sisters in Israel.
-In one way or another they responded with something like this, “Americans need to understand that the roots of their faith run deep into the soil of God’s promises to Abraham.”
+During my visit to Israel, I asked almost all of ANM’s Messianic native missionaries what was the most important thing that American Christians should understand about Messianic believers, their brothers and sisters in Israel.
+In one way or another, they responded with something like this, “Americans need to understand that the roots of their faith run deep into the soil of God’s promises to Abraham.”

 Sam, one of our ministry partners in Israel, put it this way.